PatrickD321/MechaCar_Statistical_Analysis/README.md

 The Pearson correlation coefficient is denoted as "r" in mathematics and is used to quantify a linear relationship between two numeric variables.
 The Pearson correlation coefficient ranges between -1 and 1. -1 simply means the graph (line) slopes to the left (ideal negative correlation) and 1 means the line slope to the right (ideal positive correlation) Idealy the closer the slope of the line is 1 the more accurately will be prediction of the outputs (dependent variabls).
 As per the Pearson correlation coefficient table valves of 0.70 and above are strong correlation strengh.
 The the adjusted R value is 0.6825 approximately 0.70.

 ## T-Tests on Suspension Coils
 The Total Summary Dataframe is shown in figure 2, represents the overall performace of the three Lots that produces the suspesion coils.
-From figure 2 the two most important are the variance and standard deviation (SD).
-Standard deviation is probabaly the most valuable and widely used measure of dispersion, This a reference of how tightly or far from the mean (average value), in this case PSI for the suspension coils.
-The greater the SD number the more variability of the bell curve is much wider.
+From figure 2, the two most important values are the variance and standard deviation (SD).
+Standard deviation is probabaly the most valuable and widely used as a measure of dispersion.
+This a reference of how tightly or far the samples are from the mean (average) value, in this case, "PSI" for the suspension coils.
+The greater the SD number the more variability of the bell curve is and it will much wider.
 Figure 2
 ![Fig2](https://user-images.githubusercontent.com/78861458/120050140-48d36c80-bfea-11eb-96b5-6da5864ec85d.png)